usegraffy/graffy/Readme.md

   }
 });
 ```
-Here, shape is a subtree of what was passed to the `gru.get()` function.
+Here, shape is a subtree of what was passed to the `grue.get()` function.

 ### Default Handlers